ADVANTICS/documentation/power-modules/ADM-PC-BP25/introduction.md

 ## Communication protocol

-Please see the software development guide for ADM-PC-BP25 for details.
+Please see the [CAN protocol in Advantics products](power-modules/ADM-PC-BP25/can_database.md) section for details on the communication interface of the module.